sayaka-tamura/cv_sayaka_tamura/index.md

 # EDUCATION
 ### Platform by Per Scholas
-Bronx, NY（March 2018 – June 2018）
+*Java Developer Training Course* ＜Bronx, NY＞（March 2018 - June 2018）
-Java Developer Training Course (anticipated date of graduation in June 2018)

    Training covered exploration on how to be efficient in Agile-Scrum project methodologies using Jira.
 Managed databases requiring SQL and learned how to install, configure, connect, query with Oracle.
 Additional topics included multithreading, collections, basic I/O, Concurrency, JDBC, Java networking and more.